cosmos/cosmos-sdk/x/ibc/spec/04_messages.md

 - the client is frozen due to misbehaviour and cannot be updated

 The message validates the header and updates the consensus state with the new height, commitment root and validator sets, which are then stored.
+State changes occur in the ante handler, nothing is executed in the handler.

 ## ICS 03 - Connection